AnnMarieW/dash-quickstart/tips-tricks-and-code-snippets/README.md

 # Tips and Tricks

-- When you have multiple inputs and outputs, the callbacks can get quite verbose.
-It's a [best practice](https://github.com/plotly/dash/issues/1054) to break the callbacks into smaller functions so that a multiple-input callback is more a router. (todo AMW - create an example)
+- When you have multiple inputs and outputs, the callbacks can get quite long.
+A [best practice](https://github.com/plotly/dash/issues/1054) is to break the callbacks into smaller functions so that a multiple-input callback acts like a router. (todo AMW - create and link to an example)

 - As you add more features and pages to your app, it can grow to be hundreds (or thousands!) of lines of code.
  It then becomes even more important to organize your code so it's easier to